kaorahi/lizgoban/README.md

 * Auto-replay / Auto-analysis
 * Quick switching of multiple engines
 * Open URL (by drag & drop or clipboard)
-* [Experimental] Save/load analyses to/from SGF in Lizzie-compatible format
+* Save/load analyses to/from SGF in Lizzie-compatible format
 * [Experimental] Use your favorite images for the board and the stones

 ### Original features